 1.0 Introduction

-This tutorial provides step-by-step instructions for connecting to and configuring the File Server-SMB2 Test Suite (FSSTS) via the Protocol Test Manager Web Service (PTMWS), in preparation for executing predefined that exercise various functions of SMB protocol dialects in file sharing scenarios.
+This tutorial provides step-by-step instructions for connecting to and configuring the File Server-SMB2 Test Suite (FSSTS) via the Protocol Test Manager Web Service (PTM Service), in preparation for executing predefined Test Cases that exercise various functions of SMB protocol dialects in file sharing scenarios.
 Following test execution, you will perform some basic analysis of test results.
 You will be provided with the test environment assets that facilitate the configuration and execution of tests.

-The management of test environment configuration, Test Case execution, and test results analysis are all achieved with the use of the Protocol Test Manager Web Service (PTM Service).
+The management of test environment configuration, Test Case execution, and test results analysis are all achieved with the use of the PTM Service.
 This tutorial will show you how to use the PTM Service to accomplish these tasks.
 The PTM Service tool and the File Server-SMB2 Test Suite are installed on a Driver computer where you will conduct the testing.
 You can access the PTM Service from a web browser on your device or on the Driver computer.
 You will have access to the Driver computer via the Remote Desktop Protocol (RDP).

 1.1 Test Suite Training Audience